-Students must take all EOI exams for which they have completed coursework.
+Students must take all EOI exams for which they have completed coursework within the state unless qualifying for an exemption.
 Beginning with the incoming freshman of 2008-2009, students are required to pass four of seven tests in order to graduate.
 Two of the four tests required are the ACE Algebra I and ACE English II tests.

-The testing vendor for the Oklahoma Modified Alternate Assessment Program (OMAAP) EOI and Grades 3-8 assessments is CTB/McGraw-Hill and is maintained by the Office of Accountability and Assessments at the State Department of Education.
+The testing vendor for the Oklahoma Modified Alternate Assessment Program (OMAAP) EOI for 2nd time testers with a previous score is CTB/McGraw-Hill and is maintained by the Office of Accountability and Assessments at the State Department of Education.
 The testing vendor for the Oklahoma Alternate Assessment Program (OAAP) is Pearson and is maintained by the Office of Special Education Services.

 Yes, all special education students are required to participate in state testing according to No Child Left Behind.

-Though all students with disabilities must be tested in the OSTP, Oklahoma offers options to assess individual students most appropriately.
-Students with significant cognitive disabilities may qualify for the Oklahoma Alternate Assessment Program (OAAP) Portfolio assessment, an alternate way to assess progress according to alternate grade-level standards, as provided in the Curriculum Access Resource Guide-Alternate (CARG-A).
-Students who do not qualify for the OAAP, but for whom the general assessment would not be appropriate, even with accommodations, may qualify for the OMAAP Modified assessment.
-The Modified assessment is based upon the Oklahoma C3 Standards.
-Modified assessments are available in Grades 3-8 Reading and Mathematics; Grades 5 and 8 Science; and in the following EOI subjects: Algebra I, English II, Biology I, and U.S. History.
-If these options are not applicable, special education students must participate in the regular state test.
+Though all students with disabilities must be tested in the OSTP, Oklahoma offers two options to assess individual students most appropriately.
+Students with significant cognitive disabilities may qualify for the Oklahoma Alternate Assessment Program (OAAP) Portfolio assessment, an alternate way to assess progress according to alternate grade-level standards.
+Students who do not qualify for the OAAP must participate in the regular state test.
 Whichever assessment option is chosen for a particular student, it must be documented in his/her Individualized Education Program (IEP) prior to being administered an assessment.

 IEP teams are required to use the Oklahoma Criteria Checklist for Assessing Students with Disabilities to determine the assessment that is most appropriate for an individual student.
 IEP teams must make assessment decisions annually and for each tested subject separately.